There are different exceptions to centralized procurement, required authorizations and other reporting obligations which are included below:

 Applicable in the case of procurement of services and supplies, or extension of current contracts already qualified as centralized procurement items.

-If the contract proposed by the requesting body has a duration of less than one year plus another possible extension, the competent body may complete the procurement process in accordance with the general competence regulations and after the DGRCC issues the relevant approval report.
+If the contract proposed by the requesting body has a duration of less than one year plus another possible extension, the competent body may complete the procurement process in accordance with the general competence regulations without the need for a previous favorable report from the DGRCC.
+In this case, to agree to the extension, the prior favorable report of the DGRCC will be necessary.

 For centralized contracts: